cal-cs184-student/sp22-project-webpages-cvachha/proj4/README.md

 ## Overview

 In this assignment, we simulate some basic physics scenes of cloth including the pure cloth mesh, hanging by two pinned corners, falling on the plane, covering a ball, self-collision and different shaders.
 In order to simulate the physics, we build a grid of pointMass objects and add strings between them to represent the cloth.
 To accelerate the collision check, we voxelize the space into boxes and build a spatial hash map that maps each point into its closest box, after which we only need to check the corresponding box for a given point for collision check.
-We create simulations for the cloth to interact with planes, spheres, and itself by mainupulating pointMass positions.
+We create simulations for the cloth to interact with planes, spheres, and itself by mainipulating pointMass positions.
 We then implement six GLSL shader materials commonly found in computer graphics rendering: diffuse, blinn-phong, texture mapping, bump, displacement, and mirror/environmental reflective.
-Using the geometery and camera properties, we can create these different materials.
+Using the geometry and camera properties, we can create these different materials.
 We find this project helpful in reinforcing how different kinds of meshes can be created and this introduces us to physical simulations.
 We also find it interesting to implement shaders that are commonly used in graphics rendering/animation.

 ## Part 1: Masses and springs